-The inception phase defined the extent of work and associated costs.
+The inception phase defined the extent of the work and associated costs.
 It also provided the opportunity for identification, assessment, and interpretation of the nature and scope of the project and documented all the relevant information available to support the Strategy.
-This milestone produced an Inception Report which was distributed to the PSC members for comments and inputs in May 2020 and presented to external stakeholders in the first PSC meeting held on 29 July 2020.
+This milestone produced an Inception Report which was distributed to the Project Steering Committee (PSC) members for comments and inputs in May 2020 and presented to external stakeholders in the first PSC meeting held on 29 July 2020.